Multi-modal Machine Learning in Engineering Design: A Review and Future Directions

-Synthesizing information from one modality to another, known as cross-modal synthesis, is a difficult task that involves generating output in a target mode based on input in a source mode.
-It requires an understanding of the information in the source mode as well as the ability to produce corresponding signals or symbols in the target mode.
-In ML, cross-modal synthesis includes cross-modal translation and editing.
-The former refers to generating nonexistent samples in one modality using input from another modality, while the latter means editing existing samples according to guidance from another modality.
-While advances in DGMs have made this task easier, it still presents a significant challenge.
-In this subsection, we focus on two categories of models for cross-modal synthesis, namely, GANs and likelihood-based models.
-Likelihood-based models are a class of DGMs that model data distribution using likelihood functions, including multi-modal AEs, denoising diffusion models (DDMs), ARMs, and flow-based models.
-Figure~\ref{fig:synthesis} visualizes the architectures of different models using the case of synthesizing car sketches from text descriptions.
-We also review the metrics used to evaluate synthesis quality.
+Cross-modal translation involves synthesizing information from one modality into another.
+This task requires understanding source mode information and the capability to generate corresponding signals in the target mode.
+In ML, cross-modal translation includes generating non-existent samples in one modality according to input from another modality and modifying existing samples based on input from another modality.
+Despite advancements in deep generative models (DGMs), this remains challenging.
+This subsection examines two classes of cross-modal translation models, generative adversarial networks (GANs) and likelihood-based models.
+Unlike GANs' adversarial approach, likelihood-based models learn data distributions using likelihood functions and include VAEs, DDMs, autoregressive models (ARMs), and flow-based models.
+We will discuss different cross-modal translation models using text-to-car sketch synthesis as an example (Figure~\ref{fig:synthesis}) and explore evaluation metrics for synthesis quality.